-What are the benefits of an effective order fulfillment process?
+What are the benefits of an effective warehouse order fulfillment process?

 Optimizing order fulfillment operations is a must for companies looking to offer consumers the same/next-day delivery.
 By revving up order cycle times, e-commerce stores and retailers can engender faster fulfillment times to satisfy consumers’ demand for faster deliveries.